-The International Union of Phlebology is administered by a Council which, outside its meetings, delegates its authority to the Executive Committee which reports to the Council.
+The UIP is administered by a General Council which, outside its meetings, delegates its authority to the Executive Committee which reports to the General Council.

-A Council Meeting of the International Union of Phlebology is held at every Chapter meeting and World Congress of the Union.
+A General Council Meeting of the UIP is held at every Chapter meeting and World Congress of the Union.

-The Council comprises:
+The General Council comprises:

-1 – The President of the International Union of Phlebology
+1. The President of the International Union of Phlebology

-2 – The Past President or the President Elect
+2. The Past President or the President Elect

-5 – the Associate Members, as defined in Article 6, numbering one per society
+5. The Associate Members, as defined in Article 6, numbering one per society

-The Executive Committee comprises the President, the Past President or the President Elect, the 5 Vice-Presidents, the General Secretary, the Assistant Secretary and the Treasurer
+The Executive Committee comprises the President, the Past President or the President Elect, the 5 Vice-Presidents, the General Secretary, the Assistant Secretary and the Treasurer.

 IV – FUNCTIONING

-Debating and voting procedures
+Debating and voting procedures:

-- countries with one member society: 2 votes per society
+– Countries with one member society: 2 votes per society

-- maximum of two votes per country: countries with more than one society: one vote belongs to the first Society accepted in the UIP; the second vote belongs to the other new Society/Societies.
+– Maximum of two votes per country: countries with more than one society: one vote belongs to the first Society accepted in the UIP; the second vote belongs to the other new Society/Societies.

 – Societies representing a group of countries in which no other member society of the UIP exists: 2 votes